 Full of Thai Flavors and color.
 This Keto spicy Thai noodle recipe will reel you in with vibrant fresh veggies in a spicy low carb sauce.
 You’re sure to slurping away until the last noodle is gone.

-Culinary Lion made a vegan Dish, what is this world coming too!!
+Culinary Lion made a vegan Dish, what is this world coming to!!

-It’s true, this dish is vegan and yes I ate it but what I didn’t post was the pile of five spice spare ribs I crushed alongside these tasty low carb noodles.
+It’s true, this dish is vegan and yes I ate it.
+What I didn’t post was the pile of five spice spare ribs I crushed alongside these tasty low carb noodles.
 If we are being honest I used the butter flavored coconut oil only because I’d heard good things about it and I wanted to give it a try.
-I will say it’s quite tasty and I have used it often since this recipe but by all means use any fat you like to sauté the noodles and veggies.
-Though there’s no meat in this dish I find it is a great vessel to add chicken, shrimp, pork or steak.
-I like preparing dishes like this and adding whatever protein I want separately so that if one night I’ve got leftover chicken I can use it up but then switch things up and sauté shrimp the next night.
-These keto Thai noodles are perfect for meal prep and I often double or triple the recipe and Portion it out so I can add the protein later.
-Because it’s relatively low in calories as well I can eat this for lunch and still have room for a larger meal later in the day.
+I will say it’s quite tasty and I have used it often since this recipe.

 What Are these strange noodles??
 What do they taste like?